tfabris/TomServo/README.md

   - https://www.printables.com/en/model/98987/files

-The hoverskirt, doll hands, and skirt rim were created from scratch by me, Tony Fabris.
+The hoverskirt, doll hands, and skirt rim were modeled from scratch by me, Tony Fabris.

 I have made many modifications to @Pack_512's parts to make them more screen-accurate, easier to resin-print, and easier to paint and assemble into a model.

 I added barrel surface detail to the @Pack_512 barrel part, done as a Displacement Map modifier in the Blender file, using a UV map and the external file "BarrelWoodgrain.png".
-Source layers for the PNG are found in "BarrelWoodgrain.xcf" is also included for convenience, and can be opened in GIMP if needed.
+The original layers for the PNG are found in "BarrelWoodgrain.xcf", which is also included for convenience, and can be opened in GIMP if needed.

-Reference Material:
+Reference Materials:

   - Official MST3K bot building guide.
 I got mine from the fan club many years ago (when there was still a fan club), but here is a link to a scanned copy that someone put on dropbox:
     - https://www.dropbox.com/s/sl6pzz7m48q7dxr